Rated 'Excellent' by customers

 This benefit is not available on our Accident Only policies.

-Pre-existing conditions aren't covered by our policies.
-We consider a condition to be pre-existing if it was first noticed before your policy start date or within the waiting period, whether your pet needed treatment previously or not.
+Pre-existing conditions aren't covered by our dog insurance policies.
+We consider a condition to be pre-existing if it was first noticed before your policy start date or within the waiting period, whether your dog needed treatment previously or not.

 Need more dog advice?